IgniteUI/igniteui-docfx/README.md

 yarn install
 ```

+## Command-Line Shell Permissions

+Start your command-line shell (CMD, PowerShell, Bash, etc.) with elevated permissions ("Run As Administrator" in Windows).
+This is required by Chocolatey, for further information read point 1 from [here](https://chocolatey.org/security#overall).

 ## Starting the Development Server

 The build process depends on the environment variable `NODE_ENV` to be able to set the correct URL for the Angular Samples.
 Assign either `development`, `staging`, or `production` to `NODE_ENV`.